rajat-haldar/lending_club_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by upGrad and IIIT-B
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.lendingclub.com/).

 ## Contact